titanlambda/identity-cloning-toolkit-ICT/README.md

 # Identity Clonning

+### Pre-requisite:
-## Pre-requisite: We will be using virtualenv to create virtual environments.
+- We will be using virtualenv to create virtual environments.
 You can you other options like Conda if are familiar to that.
-Python 3.7 used for this project
+- Python 3.7 used for this project
+- Here we will explain how to run all the componenets locally except the fake video generation server.
+For that we will require a server with GPU.

 ### 1. Install virtualenv
 ---

 ```
-pip install virtualenv
 pip install virtualenv
 ```